 The Kasson Alliance for Restoration (KARE) conducts an annual election typically during the first quarter of each year.
 The board of directors normally meets in January of each new year to designate a date for the first annual meeting of KARE’s members during which the annual election is held.
-The first member meeting is preceded by a newsletter that is sent to all KARE members listing a slate of candidates and/or requesting nominations.
-The newsletter is sent no later than 30 days prior to the election.
+The notice of the meeting is published in the local paper and also sent out no later than 30 days prior to the meeting and election of officers, but at least 7 days before.
 A minimum of five percent of KARE’s membership must be present at a member meeting or voting by proxy to constitute a quorum.
 A majority vote of said members is sufficient to transact business including the election of board members.
-In 2010 the board of directors voted to increase the board to seven voting members (there must always be an odd number).
+In 2020, the board of directors has seven voting members (there must always be an odd number).
 The board can vote to have a minimum of 3 or up to a maximum of seventeen board members.
 The board member terms are as follows:

 President: 3 year term